WATonomous/wato_asd_training/README.md

 2. Once inside Linux, [Download Docker Engine using the `apt` repository](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)
 3. You're all set!
 You can begin the assignment by visiting the WATonomous Wiki.

-> Make sure you are always running the assignment inside Linux

 Link to Onboarding Assignment: https://wiki.watonomous.ca/